yokawasa/kubectl-tips/README.md

 ## Evicted all pods in a node for investigation

-A point is to `cordon` a node and evict pods in the node with `drain`, and `uncordon` after the investigation
+A point is to `cordon` a node at first, then to evict pods in the node with `drain`, to `uncordon` after the investigation
 ```bash
 kubectl get nodes  # to get nodename to delete
 kubectl cordon <node-name>